JacquesJooste/espocrm-ext-template/README.md

 }
 ```

-This definition is needed because in EspoCRM extensions are not installed via composer, they are included in runtime.
+This definition is needed because in EspoCRM extensions are not installed via Composer, they are included in runtime.

 For static analysis, add to `phpstan.neon`: